COVID-19 pandemic in Monaco

 The COVID-19 pandemic in Monaco was a part of the ongoing worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The virus was confirmed to have reached Monaco on 29 February 2020.
-As of 8 February 2021, the infection rate is 1 case per 19 inhabitants and the death rate is 1 in 1,613.
+As of 8 February 2021, the infection rate was 1 case per 19 inhabitants and the death rate was 1 in 1,613.
 As of February 2022, a total of 9,053 people were affected by COVID-19 since the beginning of the pandemic.
-As of 4 December 2022, a total of 71,027 vaccine doses have been administered.
+As of 4 December 2022, a total of 71,027 vaccine doses had been administered.

 Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan, Hubei, China, which was reported to the WHO on 31 December 2019.

 The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.